Improve Cancer Patients Physical and Psychological Health with Spiritual Care

 Receiving a diagnosis of cancer has a huge impact on most people.
 Feelings of depression, anxiety, and fear are very common and are normal responses to this life-changing and potentially life-ending experience.
 These feeling can result from changes in body image, changes to family and work roles, feelings of grief at these losses, and physical symptoms such as pain, nausea, or fatigue.
 People might also fear death, suffering, pain, or all the unknown things that lie ahead.
 So, coping with the emotions and stress of a cancer diagnosis is a challenge and there are no simple treatments for these psychological sequelae of cancer diagnosis.

-Obviously, there is a need to both care for the cancer patients and also for the caregivers.
 Religion and spirituality become much more important to people when they’re diagnosed with cancer or when living with cancer and also for their caregivers.
 It is thought that people take comfort in the spiritual when facing mortality.
-But, spiritual concerns, such as feelings of being abandoned by god or needing forgiveness for actions in their lives might lead to anxiety and worry rather than comfort and can exacerbate the psychological burdens of cancer or on the quality of life of cancer patients and their caregivers.
-Hence, there is a need to study the effects of spiritual care on the cancer patient and their caregivers.
+But, spiritual concerns, such as feelings of being abandoned by god or needing forgiveness for actions in their lives might lead to anxiety and worry rather than comfort and can exacerbate the psychological burdens of cancer or on the quality of life of cancer patients.
+The research is accumulating.
+Hence, there is a need to step back and summarize what has been learned regarding the effects of spiritual care on the cancer patient.

-So, improve cancer patient and caregiver well-being with spiritual care.
+So, improve cancer patients physical and psychological health with spiritual care.

 CMCS – Center for Mindfulness and Contemplative Studies